-Roughly 150 journalists from more than a dozen countries applied for the initial awards.
+Roughly 70 journalists from around the globe applied for the initial awards.
 The winners were chosen following interviews and a thorough review of applicants’ detailed proposals, work samples and references.
 In addition to financial backing, the McGraw Center provides Fellows with editorial support and assistance in placing their stories with established print, radio or digital outlets.

 The 2014 McGraw Fellows were: